 Our honest pricing system, explained

-3. Lens Prescription Range
+2. Lens Prescription Range

 Shows the available prescription range of each type of lenses

-4. Lens Feature Guide
+3. Lens Feature Guide

 Get to know the functions and features of our lenses

-5. Lens Type Guide
+4. Lens Type Guide

 Explains the difference between single vision and progressive lenses

-6. Prescription Reading Guide
+5. Prescription Reading Guide

 How to read a spectacles prescription

-7. Frame Parts Guide
+6. Frame Parts Guide

 The anatomy of a spectacle frame

-Why pay for someone to upsell you options you donโt need?
-Visit our e-store whenever you feel like and buy with confidence knowing you have gotten the best deal.
-You don’t need to be an expert in haggling – we don’t hardsell, our prices are transparent, and like you, we are consumers too! ๐
+Why pay for someone to upsell you options you don’t need?
+Visit our Yak website whenever you feel like and choose with confidence knowing you have gotten the best deal.
+You don’t

 1. Pricing Guide:

-๐ข Psst, all prices are in SGD ๐
+📢 Psst, all prices are in SGD 😉

-๐ก We have a good range of frames available across our price range. ๐ก
+💡 We have a good range of frames available across our price range. 💡

 Lens features are explained in the next parts of this guide.